 Peer Power’s mission is to inspire and empower youth to take control of their academic success.

-Peer Power recruits, employs and trains high-performing high school and college students to tutor and mentor their peers, encourage active learning, value education and be personally accountable for their futures.
+Peer Power recruits, employs, and trains high-performing college students, called Success Coaches, to tutor and mentor high school students, encourage active learning, value education, and be personally accountable for their futures.